- Is a 8 gene panel that includes assessment of non-coding variants

-The Blueprint Genetics Neurofibromatosis Panel is a seven gene panel.
+The Blueprint Genetics Neurofibromatosis Panel (test code MA1501):

 |KIT||Gastrointestinal stromal tumor||AD||73||109|